Sven Ingemar Ljungh

+Sven Ingemar Ljungh, also spelled Liungh (5 June 1757, Björkö, Jönköping County – 12 September 1828, Bälaryd, Jönköping County) was a Swedish civil servant, naturalist and collector of insects.

+Biography

-Sven Ingemar Ljungh, also spelled Liungh (5 June 1757, Björkö, Jönköping County – 12 September 1828, Bälaryd, Jönköping County) was a Swedish civil servant, naturalist and collector.
-During his schooling in Jönköping, he was a private student of the lexicographer Håkan Sjögren from whom he learned the Latin language.
-At high school in Växjö, he received a good education in botany.
-He attended the gymnasium in Växjö and went to Uppsala in 1775, graduating in 1777 with a degree in theology.
+Ljungh was born on Björkö Prestgård in Småland to provost and priest Sven Ljlungh and Brigitta Oxelgren.
+He was educated at home until 1770 before studies under the lexicographer Håkan Sjögren from whom he learned the Latin language.
+He then joined the Gymnasium in Växjö in 1773, where he received a good education in botany.
+He went to the University of Uppsala in 1774, graduating in 1777 with a degree in theology.
+He attended the classes of Linnaeus the younger and even joined on a trip to Lapland in 1776.
 He then started to study medicine but fell ill to malaria.
 After recovery he joined the civil services.
 He took up a position in the Swedish civil service as a clerk in the judicial system and in 1778 became the Deputy Crown Bailiff in North and South Vedbo.
-He took an interest in natural history and was a visitor to the home of Carolus Linnaeus and was taught briefly by Linnaeus the younger.